 - RESPECT for moral integrity over winning at any cost.

 - RESPECT for the team crest of Key Biscayne Soccer Club and its history, keep it going with pride.

 - RESPECT for the ball, treat it well! … and protect it at all times.

 KBSC Soccer Guidelines

-- Always be on time, completely dressed and ready to begin warm-ups.
+- Always be on time, completely dressed, and ready to begin warm-ups.
 For games, arrive 1 hour prior to game time.
-If you are late to warm-ups, you are late.
+If you are late for warm-ups, you are late.